mzagorny/gas-local/readme.md

 # How to mock google services
 gas-local already mocks parts of Logger and Utilities by default (see globalmock-default.js).
-But you also can provide mocks for other google services for your tests this way:
+But you also can provide mocks for other google services for your tests.
+Below is example how to mock MailApp.getRemainingDailyQuota function

 ```javascript
 var gas = require('gas-local');